CiscoSecurity/tr-05-serverless-palo-alto-autofocus/README.md

-Data from Palo Alto AutoFocus `indicator.latestPanVerdicts.WF_SAMPLE` or `indicator.latestPanVerdicts.PAN_DB` (can be returned only one variant) is used to generate following CTIM entities depending on the observable type.
+Data from Palo Alto AutoFocus `indicator.latestPanVerdicts.WF_SAMPLE` or `indicator.latestPanVerdicts.PAN_DB` (can be returned only one variant) is used to generate following CTIM entities depending on the observable type:
+  - `Verdict`,
+  - `Judgement`.